 The core HCBS team consists of the Assistant Medical Services Director who has overall responsibility for the team, four HCBS Program Administrators, one Program Specialist and one office assistant.
-One of the Human Service Program Administrator's IV (HSPA IV) administers policies and programs for all services including case management.
-This individual supervises the Office Assistant.
-There are three Human Service Program Administrators III (HSPA III) positions.
+One of the Human Service Program Administrator's IV (HSPA IV) is the team lead and administers policies and programs for all services.
+This individual supervises the Human Service Program Administrators III (HSPA III) positions.
 These positions have general responsibility for any system changes made to the QSP enrollment process, complaint resolution, the review process and some aspects of the quality assurance process.

-The other Human Service Program Administrator HSPA IV position is responsible for waiver administration, administration of state funded services, QSP rate setting, and supervisions two staff.
+The other Human Service Program Administrator HSPA IV position is responsible for waiver administration, administration of state funded services, QSP rate setting, and supervision of the program specialist and the office assistant.
 This position is responsible for system design changes that would involve waiver amendments, changes to the billing process/system, claim reviews, and certain aspects of the quality assurance process.